aristanetworks/avd/ansible_collections/arista/avd/examples/README.md

 - As an interactive lab (AVD playground).
 - As a reference inventory only, without supporting lab.

-Some AVD examples are also augmented with guides explaining how they work.
-However, the most important part of every example is the inventory (group/host variables).
-Labs and guides are optional.

 ## AVD Playground

 AVD playground is an interactive, Cloud-based lab environment sponsored by Arista.
 To get started, simply sign in at [labs.arista.com](https://labs.arista.com/) and click the button below to launch the lab.